Insektaure/pkDex/README.md

   - Images of both standard and shiny forms
   - Packaged low resolution images, with dynamic loading high resolution if available on the SD card

+- **Pokémon Tracker**:
+  - Track caught Pokémon by marking them as caught on the list
+  - Caught Pokémon are highlighted in the list
+  - Ability to reset caught status for all Pokémon from the `settings` menu

 - **User-Friendly Interface**:
   - Organized by regions with section headers
   - Efficient list navigation with recycling views